 1. Red wine is good for teeth

 Forget your dentist’s dire warnings about wine being bad for your teeth – responsible for causing cavities.
-Spanish scientists have actually found that red wine is one of the most effective ways to remove these bad bacteria from teeth.
+Spanish scientists have actually found that red wine could protect against cavities and is one of the most effective ways to remove these bad bacteria from teeth.

 2. Wine improves your balance